OnionMadder/worminal/README.md

  🪱 The Worminal

-> A handcrafted haunted terminal built with vanilla JavaScript.
-> Modular input parsing.
+A handcrafted haunted terminal built with vanilla JavaScript.
+Modular input parsing.
 Dynamic worm NPCs.
 Escalating emotional recursion.
-> Also: he still owes me $500.

 What is this?